Industruino/documentation/420maker.md

 # Setting up the Arduino IDE

-The 4-20mAker is compatible with the Arduino IDE with automatic install via board manager:
+The 4-20mAker is compatible with the Arduino IDE (minimum version 1.8.2) with automatic install via board manager:
 * In *File > Preferences > Additional Boards Manager URLs:* add https://static.industruino.com/downloads/code/IndustruinoCores/IndustruinoSAML/pkgdef/package_industruino_saml_index.json
 * Enter the Board Manager via *Tools > Board* and search for 'industruino'
 * Install the Industruino SAML package
 * *Industruino 4-20mAker* will show up in the Boards list in *Tools > Board* in section *Industruino SAML*
+* Windows driver (if necessary) at https://static.industruino.com/downloads/drivers/drivers-industruino-windows-1.0.0.zip

 Important notes:
 1. The 4-20mAker needs to be connected to a power source in order to switch on and be detected by the computer; the USB connection does not power it up.